bheimbu/evolutionary_ecology/docs/source/first_week.rst

 .. _first-week:
 First Week
 ==========
-In the first week, you will see, separate and determine oribatid mites and process them in the molecular lab to obtain DNA sequences for phylogenetic analyses.
+In the first week, you will observe, separate, and determine oribatid mites and process them in the molecular lab to obtain DNA sequences for phylogenetic analyses.

 Goals
 --------------